How to plan an African safari on a tight budget: 8-step safari planning

 Below, I've categorised my essential checklist based on the safari planning phases.
 This gives you a timeline to work with when you are planning your budget African safari.

-During the early-to-mid safari planning stages (before you book) check:
+During the early-to-mid safari planning stages (before you book), check:

 • Flights to Africa – this can be one of the most confusing parts of planning an African safari.
-Funny place names and not knowing what airport is close to the place where your safari starts and ends – which in most cases is not the same city.
+Funny place names and not knowing which airport is close to the place where your safari starts and ends – which in most cases is not the same city.
 It can be intimidating, so ask the questions and double-check if you have to.

 • Take out Comprehensive Travel Insurance